mdn/content/files/en-us/web/api/gpubuffer/index.md

 - {{domxref("GPUBuffer.size", "size")}} {{Experimental_Inline}} {{readonlyinline}}
   - : A number representing the length of the `GPUBuffer`'s memory allocation, in bytes.
 - {{domxref("GPUBuffer.usage", "usage")}} {{Experimental_Inline}} {{readonlyinline}}
-  - : A number representing the allowed usages of the `GPUBuffer`.
+  - : The bitwise flags representing the allowed usages of the `GPUBuffer`.

 ## Instance methods